-James F. Nordstrom, Jr. was named Executive Vice President and President - Nordstrom Direct in February 2005.
+James F. Nordstrom, Jr. was named Executive Vice President and President - Stores in May 2014.
+From 2005 to 2014, he served as Executive Vice President and President - Nordstrom Direct.
 He previously served as Corporate Merchandise Manager - Children's Shoes, from May 2002 to February 2005, and as a project manager for the design and implementation of the Company's inventory management system from 1999 to May 2002.
 Mr. Nordstrom is a great-grandson of the Company founder.